Corporate & Commercial

 Withholding Tax Rates Under Turkish DTTs in 2026

 For foreign investors, the most immediately consequential treaty provisions are the reduced withholding tax rates on passive income flowing from Turkey to the treaty partner.
-Below is a strategic snapshot of the rates available under widely-used treaties in 2026 — always verify the current text and any MLI modifications before relying on these figures.
+Below is a strategic snapshot of the rates available under widely-used treaties in 2026 — always verify the current text of the specific treaty, and any protocol amending it, before relying on these figures.

 Dividend Withholding

 Turkey's domestic withholding rate on dividends paid to non-residents is 15% under recent corporate income tax amendments.
-Treaty rates typically reduce this materially: 5% under the UK and Netherlands treaties (with substantial-shareholding thresholds), 10% under the German treaty, 7.5% under the Singapore treaty, and 5% or 10% under the UAE treaty depending on share-ownership levels.
+Treaty rates typically reduce this materially: 5% under the UK and Netherlands treaties (with substantial-shareholding thresholds), 10% under the German treaty, and 5% or 10% under the UAE treaty depending on share-ownership levels.
+Under the Turkey–Singapore treaty the ceiling is 10% where the beneficial owner is a company (partnerships excluded) that holds directly at least 25% of the capital of the company paying the dividends, and 15% in all other cases (Article 10(2)).
+A word of caution on that treaty: the 7.5% figure that circulates in some summaries is not a dividend rate at all — it is the Article 11(2)(a) ceiling for interest received by a financial institution.
 Substantial-holder discounts generally require a minimum direct shareholding of 10% or 25%, held for a defined period, and verified by official documentation.

 Interest Withholding

 Domestic Turkish withholding on interest paid to non-residents is generally 10% (with special regimes for government bonds and certain Eurobonds).
-Treaty rates frequently reduce this further or set the rate at 10%; some treaties provide for full exemption on interest paid to specified institutional lenders, central banks, or government entities.
+Treaty rates frequently reduce this further or set the rate at 10%; the Turkey–Singapore treaty, for example, caps interest paid to a financial institution at 7.5% and other interest at 10% (Article 11(2)).
+Some treaties provide for full exemption on interest paid to specified institutional lenders, central banks, or government entities.
 Beneficial-ownership documentation is the practical pivot — without it, Turkish withholders are obligated to apply the unmitigated domestic rate.

 Royalty Withholding